 In other words, in C-corporations you start by filing articles of incorporation with your state’s business filing agency.

 LLCs need less extensive record-keeping, operational processes, and reporting than C corp.
-So, corporations have an entirely unassociated life autonomous from its shareholders.
+So, corporations have an entirely unassociated life autonomous from their shareholders.

 Let’s suppose a shareholder leaves the company or sells their shares.
 In such a case, the C corp can continue doing business relatively undisturbed.